C5m7b4/c5cl/README.md

 ```

 note: The error field in both components is used for when the form validation fails, you can send in a unique error message to each element of your form.

+If for some reason you are using CRA and are getting an error about not being able to find source maps, this is a known issue with Webpack5 and is being address.
+The workaround is to add this to your .env file:

+GENERATE_SOURCEMAP=false